 Megan Helberg grew up on a ranch in the Sandhills of Loup County.
-She has been a member of her local NCF affiliated fund, the Calamus Area Community Fund, for six years and was selected to attend David Brooks’ conference, “Weave the People” held in D.C. in 2019 with the Foundation.
+She currently serves as the chairperson of her local NCF affiliated fund, the Calamus Area Community Fund, which includes the counties of Garfield and Loup.
+Megan was selected to attend David Brooks’ conference, “Weave the People” held in D.C. in 2019 with the Foundation.
 Megan thoroughly enjoys learning through experience, which has been the catalyst to take her across the world.
-She proudly calls rural Loup County her home, where she teaches secondary English at Burwell Public School.
+She proudly calls rural Loup County her home, where she teaches secondary English at Loup County Public School.

 Helberg founded a travel club for her school and community members to travel together and bridge the gap between school and community.
-She brings her travel experiences back to her classroom in Burwell.
+She brings her travel experiences back to her classroom in Taylor.
+Megan is passionate about moving struggling communities from surviving to thriving.
 Helberg received the prestigious honor of being named the 2020 Nebraska Teacher of the Year.